 Aside from the tofu incident of 2013, I have been pretty happy with my developing skills….

 Leave it to so #2 to shatter my culinary confidence.
 After refusing a homemade and healthy lunch, M sneaks away to enjoy his favourite snack.

 I guess it must’ve tasted good….

-This post was written as part of a blogging challenge devised by the brilliant Polka Dots & Frocks for the Blog With Pip alumni.
+enter site This post was written as part of a blogging challenge devised by the brilliant Polka Dots & Frocks for the Blog With Pip alumni.
 This cue “…but it tasted good” is hosted by heikeherrling blog.
 To read the other amazing entries, visit here.